Bengt Linder

 Bengt Gunnar Sigurd Linder (26 July 1929 in Härnösand - 17 April 1985 in Lidingö) was a Swedish writer and journalist.
 He wrote approximately 100 books for children and young adults, as well as text for revues and entertainment programs for radio and TV.

+Work

 Linder wrote in a very colloquial style, and his books are characterised by rapid dialogue and a fast pace.

 He also wrote the manuscripts for a few Swedish films, such as Kostervalsen from 1958 and Drömpojken from 1964.
 In 1978 he wrote the script for a film based on one of his own books from 1967, called Dante - akta're för Hajen!.
 The movie was not well received by critics, who characterised it as incoherent and illogical.